-Richards Packaging is the only North American distributor of packaging containers with dedicated in-house plastics manufacturing capability.
-At its three manufacturing facilities, Richards Packaging operates 40 blow moulding machines (including those operated by Vision) that allow it to manufacture a range of plastic containers using polyvinyl chloride, high density polyethylene and polyethylene terephthalate.
-Approximately

-10% of sales are supplied by these plants.
+Richards Packaging is one of the only North American distributors of packaging containers with dedicated inhouse plastics manufacturing capability.
+At its three manufacturing facilities, Richards Packaging operates 39 blow moulding machines (including those operated by Vision) that allow it to manufacture a range of plastic containers using polyvinyl chloride, high density polyethylene and polyethylene terephthalate.
+Approximately 10% of sales are supplied by these plants.
 This integration facilitates better control in working with its customers to meet their unique demand requirements including the creation of moulds and the optimization of delivery times.